Listen to the intro podcast about Defending the Constitution!

 Demonstrating a Constructive Alternative

-Peaceful protest against government actions is a long tradition in democracies around the world.
+Peaceful protest is a long tradition in democracies around the world.
 Yet even Mahatma Gandhi emphasized that protest must be paired with constructive programs—approaches that build alternative systems rather than reflexive opposition.
 Constructive programs complement peaceful protest and reduce dependence on official systems by promoting self-reliance, education, and community empowerment.
 Civil Society Field Hearings represent this constructive approach to democratic renewal.

 Federalism 2.0: Self-Determination For A New Era